Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

 \subsection{Limiting degree distribution}

-In this section, we use the established bounds of Theorem \ref{limbound} to get a limiting result on the empirical degree distribution and its tail behaviour.
+In this section, we use the established bounds of Lemma~\ref{limbound} to prove the main results stated in Section~\ref{SubSecMainResult}.
 To this end, we consider now the proportion of vertices located within some interval that have a given maximum degree.
-We show, that in the late time regime this proportion converges, by shrinking the interval to a single point, to some regular probability kernel $\mu$ on $2^\N\times (0,1)$.
-We investigate the tail behaviour of that kernel for a fixed location input $x$ and from there finally get to the power law exponent of the asymptotic degree distribution with the stated properties in the noncondensation phase.
+We show, that in the late time regime this proportion converges, by shrinking the interval to a single point, to some probability kernel $\mu$ on $\mathcal{P}(\N)\times (0,1)$.
+Here, $\mathcal{P}(\N)$ denotes the set of all subsets of $\N$.
+We show that this probability kernel $\mu$ is heavy tailed, proving Theorem~\ref{ThmLocalDegree} as $\nu(k,x)=\mu(\{k,k+1,\dots\},x)$